PolyhedraZK/nbnet/src/ddev/README.md

-  push-hosts          Add some new hosts to the cluster kick-hosts          Remove some hosts from the cluster show                Default operation, show the information of an existing ENV show-all            Show informations of all existing ENVs list-web3-rpcs, -w  List all web3 RPC endpoints of the entire ENV list                Show names of all existing ENVs
+  push-hosts          Add some new hosts to the cluster kick-hosts          Remove some hosts from the cluster show                Default operation, show the information of an existing ENV show-hosts          Show the remote host configations in JSON or the `nb` native format show-all            Show informations of all existing ENVs list-web3-rpcs, -w  List all web3 RPC endpoints of the entire ENV list                Show names of all existing ENVs